 IMPORTANT NOTE - this manual describes use of the standard range (3-5V) parts.
-The X2 parts are also available in special low power (1.8V to 3.3V) variants.
-Use of a 5V supply on a 3.3V part will permanently damage it!
+The early X2 parts were also available in a special low power (1.8V to 3.3V) variants.
+Use of a 5V supply on these special 3.3V part will permanently damage it!